 In college at the New School, Charles and a classmate put together a list of friends who they thought would be good fits for the band.
 Soon after they started rehearsing, Zongo Junction began performing and developing a following in East Coast clubs.
 They made their first album, Thieves!
 (2010), which included a collaboration with longtime Fela Kuti band member, Leon Kaleta Ligan-Majek, and quickly began performing at venues & festivals around the country including a residency at Brooklyn Bowl, a main stage performance at the Bear Creek Music & Arts Festival in Florida, and an appearance at the Kennedy Center in DC.
 More recently the band has collaborated with FELA! cast member Abena Koomson.
 Members of the band have performed or recorded with TV On The Radio, Man Man, Easy Star All-Stars and The Walkmen, among others.

-The band is hard at work recording their second album, scheduled for release in 2013.
-“In writing this music as a collective, a lot of really cool new influences have emerged,” points out tenor saxophonist Adam Schatz.
+The band released their second album, “No Discount” in 2014.
+“In writing the music as a collective, a lot of really cool new influences have emerged,” points out tenor saxophonist Adam Schatz.
 The music on the album embraces the individual members’ interests, from Dirty Projectors, to Albert Ayler, Wu Tang to Meshuggah.
 At the music’s core, you will always find the infectiously danceable West African grooves that are the foundation of Zongo Junction.
 The band effortlessly ties it all together, resulting in a unique version of afrobeat.

 For more information contact: firstname.lastname@example.org